-Target gave its competition almost two years to respond to its entry in Canada.
-It announced its purchase of Zellers’ leases in 2011, and opened over 100 stores during 2013 in former Zellers’ locations.
-During this rapid ramp up, many stores had empty shelves, Target was not connecting with its customers, and it was accumulating massive losses.
-Still, it continued the sprint in 2013, even with supply chain challenges. (more…)
+Target gave its rivals almost two years to react to its entry in Canada.
+In 2011, it announced it would buy Zellers’ leases.
+However, it did not open its first store until 2013.
+No doubt Target realized it was late, and opened over 100 stores during 2013 in former Zellers’ locations!
+During this rapid ramp up, many stores had empty shelves.
+From the start, Target Canada did not connect with its customers.
+It built up massive losses.
+Yet, it continued to open more stores in 2013, even with supply chain problems. (more…)

 Book publishers today will tell you business is tough.
 My American publisher recently emailed me to say their business was bankrupt.
 They couldn’t pay outstanding royalties from 2013, but would ship my inventory – at my expense – to any destination I chose.
 My first Canadian publisher trod a similar path five years earlier.
 Today I’m working with another publisher who could be headed in the same direction.

 The eventual demise of these Christian-led businesses was obvious for several years in partial and delayed bill payments.
 However, many of us don’t heed such warnings and thus miss the opportunity to deal with structural challenges.
 Instead, we chase money-driven, unsustainable quick fixes.

 But business executives who focus on relevant success factors will spot threats and opportunities early, and respond appropriately.
 I suggest these four keys to success in a mission-focussed business or organization: